eduncan911/mspec/README.md

 The output specifies the feature and then the scenario you are testing.
 There are multiple output settings that can be configured.

+And don't sweat the colors there: they are completely configurable through the global `mspec` configuration.
+I need to expose a bit more internals first (and other higher priorities).

 ## Errors are well defined

 Let's add a 6th new spec that will blow up.